ianedavery/ChoreScore/README.md

 ## Get your kids excited about doing their chores.

-With ChoreScore you can add chores with associated point values.
+With ChoreScore, you can add chores with associated point values.
 When a chore is compeleted ChoreScore will assign those points to whoever completed the chore.

 Those points can be redeemed for prizes of your choosing.